US pledges an additional $100M for a multinational force awaiting deployment to violence-hit Haiti

 Scores of people have been killed, and more than 15,000 are homeless after fleeing neighborhoods raided by gangs.
 Food and water are dwindling as stands and stores selling to impoverished Haitians run out of goods.
 The main port in Port-au-Prince remains closed, stranding dozens of containers with critical supplies.

+Late Monday, the Haitian government announced it was extending a nighttime curfew until March 14 in an attempt to prevent further attacks.

-Henry landed in Puerto Rico last week after being denied entry into the Dominican Republic, which shares the island of Hispaniola with Haiti.
+Henry could not be immediately reached for comment after Monday's meeting.
+He landed in Puerto Rico last week after being denied entry into the Dominican Republic, which shares the island of Hispaniola with Haiti.

 When the attacks began, Henry was in Kenya pushing for the U.N.-backed deployment of a police force from the East African country that has been delayed by a court ruling.